-001.04 Air curtain incinerators subject to Chapter 12 Sections 001.765 or 001.776 or which operate in compliance with Chapter 15 Section 002.02G6 and combust only wood waste; clean lumber; or a mixture that only contains one or more of those two materials and complies with Section 007 of this Cchapter.
+001.04 Air curtain incinerators subject to Chapter 12 Sections 001.75 or 001.76 or which operate in compliance with Chapter 15 Section 002.02G6 and combust only wood waste; clean lumber; or a mixture that only contains one or more of those two materials and complies with Section 007 of this Chapter.

-002 No person, except those operating an incinerator meeting the exemption criteria listed in Sections 001.01 through 001.04, will cause or permit particulate matter emissions from any incinerator to exceed 0.10 grains per dry standard cubic foot (gr/dscf) of exhaust gas, corrected to seven percent oxygen.
+002 No person will cause or permit particulate matter emissions from any incinerator to exceed 0.10 grains per dry standard cubic foot (gr/dscf) of exhaust gas, corrected to seven percent oxygen.